alexdrydew/docs/en/toloka-kit/reference/toloka.client.collectors.AcceptanceRate.md

 )
 ```

-Results of checking the answers of the performer
+Results of checking the answers of the Toloker.

 If non-automatic acceptance (assignment review) is set in the pool, add a rule to:
-- Set the performer's skill based on their responses.
+- Set the Toloker's skill based on their responses.
-- Block access for performers who give incorrect responses.
+- Block access for Tolokers who give incorrect responses.

 Used with conditions:
-* TotalAssignmentsCount - How many assignments from this performer were checked.
+* TotalAssignmentsCount - How many assignments from this Toloker were checked.
-* AcceptedAssignmentsRate - Percentage of how many assignments were accepted from this performer out of all checked assignment.
+* AcceptedAssignmentsRate - Percentage of how many assignments were accepted from this Toloker out of all checked assignment.
-* RejectedAssignmentsRate - Percentage of how many assignments were rejected from this performer out of all checked assignment.
+* RejectedAssignmentsRate - Percentage of how many assignments were rejected from this Toloker out of all checked assignment.

 Used with actions:
 * RestrictionV2 - Block access to projects or pools.
-* ApproveAllAssignments - Approve all replies from the performer.
+* ApproveAllAssignments - Approve all replies from the Toloker.
-* RejectAllAssignments - Reject all replies from the performer.
+* RejectAllAssignments - Reject all replies from the Toloker.
-* SetSkill - Set perfmer skill value.
+* SetSkill - Set Toloker's skill value.
-* SetSkillFromOutputField - Set performer skill value from source.
+* SetSkillFromOutputField - Set Toloker's skill value from source.

 ## Parameters Description

 | Parameters | Type | Description |
 | :----------| :----| :-----------|
-`history_size`|**Optional\[int\]**|<p>The maximum number of recent tasks that the user completed in the project to use for the calculation.
-If this field is omitted, the calculation is based on all the tasks that the user completed in the pool.</p>
+`history_size`|**Optional\[int\]**|<p>The maximum number of recent tasks that the Toloker completed in the project to use for the calculation.
+If this field is omitted, the calculation is based on all the tasks that the Toloker completed in the pool.</p>

 **Examples:**

-How to ban a performer in this project if he makes mistakes.
+How to ban a Toloker in this project if he makes mistakes.

 ```python
 new_pool = toloka.pool.Pool(....)